March 9, 2018

 Where the coaching approach could take you

-By coaching employees in this way instead of appraising them, you open up a world of benefits for the business – most notably this includes having engaged, empowered staff who can have complex tasks delegated to them.
+By coaching employees through appraisal, a world of benefits open up for the business – including delegating complex tasks to engaged and empowered employees.
 It lets you set and review goals more frequently, gives your employees the chance to – and satisfaction of – stretching themselves, and lets them build the skills they’ll need to advance their careers quickly.

 Adopting a coaching style of review will probably cost you less than traditional performance reviews, make employees more engaged and increase staff retention – all bottom-line benefits.